-The first result on this question is due to \citet{codenotti2005market}, who introduced a discrete-time version of \emph{t\^atonnement}, and showed that in exchange economies that satisfy \mydef{weak gross substitutes (WGS)} (i.e., the excess demand of any commodity \emph{weakly} increases if the price of any other commodity increases, fixing all other prices), the \emph{t\^atonnement\/} process converges to an approximate Walrasian equilibrium in a number of steps which is polynomial in the inverse of the approximation factor and size of the problem.
-Unfortunately, soon after this positive result appeared, \citet{papadimitriou2010impossibility} showed that it is impossible for a price-adjustment process based on the excess demand function to converge in polynomial time to a Walrasian equilibrium in general, ruling out the possibility of Smale's process (and many others), justifying the notion of Walrasian equilibrium in all competitive economies.
-Nevertheless, further study of the convergence of price-adjustment processes such as \emph{t\^atonnement\/} under stronger assumptions, or in simpler models than full-blown Arrow-Debreu competitive economies, continues, as these processes are being deployed in practice \cite{jain2013constrained, leonardos2021dynamical, liu2022empirical, reijsbergen2021transaction}. \footnote{We refer the reader to \Cref{sec_app:related} for additional related works on algorithms for Walrasian Economies and VIs.}
+The first result on this question is due to \citet{codenotti2005market}, who introduced a discrete-time version of t\^atonnement, and showed that in exchange economies that satisfy \mydef{weak gross substitutes (WGS)} (i.e., the excess demand of any commodity \emph{weakly} increases if the price of any other commodity increases, fixing all other prices), the t\^atonnement process converges to an approximate Walrasian equilibrium in a number of steps polynomial in the inverse of the approximation factor and the size of the problem.
+Soon after this positive result appeared, \citet{papadimitriou2010impossibility} argued that no natural (i.e., decentralized) \footnote{\citet{papadimitriou2010impossibility} deemed a price-adjustment process ``natural" if the update to commodity $\good$'s price depends only on the history of commodity $\good$'s prices and excess demands, but not on the prices or excess demands of any other commodities.} price-adjustment process based on excess demand can converge to a Walrasian equilibrium in polynomial time in general in competitive economies, thus ruling out the possibility of Smale's process (and many others) justifying the notion of Walrasian equilibrium.
+Nonetheless, further study of the convergence of price-adjustment processes such as t\^atonnement under stronger assumptions, or in simpler models than full-blown Arrow-Debreu competitive economies, continued, as these processes are being deployed in practice \cite{jain2013constrained, leonardos2021dynamical, liu2022empirical, reijsbergen2021transaction}. \footnote{We refer the reader to \Cref{sec_app:related} for additional related work on algorithms for Walrasian Economies and VIs.}